Elliot-L/comp551-a3/README.md

 classes:
     none
 description:
-    program called from the command line to run a meta-classifier on the predictions of >= 1 CNN model(s)
+    program called from the command line to run a meta-classifier on the saved predictions of >= 1 CNN model(s)

 # barebones_run_on_test.py
 functions: